dave-doty/aggie-unterprise/README.md

 ╰────────────────────────────────────┴─────────────┴─────────────┴────────────┴────────────┴────────────┴──────────────┴─────────────┴─────────────┴─────────────╯
 ```

-The table summarizes expenses, broken down by type of expenses, remaining balance, and original total budget, for the grant.
-These are the totals since the start of the grant.
+The table summarizes expenses, broken down by type of expenses, remaining balance, and original total budget, for each grant.
+These are the totals since the start of each grant.

 Since we sometimes care about monthly spending, we may want to know the *differences* between months, to indicate for instance, how much money was spent during July (e.g., $800 total spent by August - $600 total spent by July = $200 spent *during* July).
 The method `diff_table` gives this information: